allianceauth/allianceauth/docs/installation/services/mumble.md

  - `icesecretwrite=MY_CLEVER_PASSWORD`, obviously choosing a secure password

+By default mumble operates on sqlite which is fine, but slower than a dedicated MySQL server.
 To customize the database, edit the following:

  - uncomment the database line, and change it to `database=alliance_mumble`
  - `dbDriver=QMYSQL`